PatrickVuscan/LBC-Frontend/README.md

 (TODO: Insert picture of password reset page)

 - You can view timeline posts in the "Timeline" page.
+In order to create a new post click the "New Post" button.
+From here you can add a title and content and click the "Post" button to post.
+If you want to remain anonymous, you can click the "Anonymous" button before you post.
+- In order to comment on posts, you can click on the comment button on the bottom left of each post.
+From this screen you can leave a comment with the text box and the "Add Comment" button.

 (TODO: Insert picture of timeline page)

+- In order to view articles, you can click on the articles button on the bottom navigator.
+This applies to resources as well for getting in contact with local officials.

  ## Development requirements
  <!-- * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?